Are You looking For Hot Stock? Spotify Technology S.A. (SPOT)

 Spotify Technology S.A.
-(SPOT) disclosed a change of 0.42% and its listed share value at $150.31 in the recent trade transaction.
+(SPOT) disclosed a change of 0.93% and its listed share value at $151.82 in the recent trade transaction.
 This company belong to Luxembourg Country and part of Services sector.
-SPOT exchanged 828107 shares on hands in most recent trading session and observed an average volume with 1.56M shares.
-The stock acknowledged active focus on shares in the Friday trading session.
-It has a market capitalization of $.
+SPOT exchanged 1007977 shares on hands in most recent trading session and observed an average volume with 1.52M shares.
+The stock acknowledged active focus on Tuesday trading session.
+It has a market capitalization of $27.78B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 TECHNICAL INTERPRETATION:

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is positive from its 20 days moving average with 3.17% and trading from 50 days moving average with 8.47%.
-The stock price is performing along upward drift from its 200 days moving average with 8.57%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upside from its 20 days moving average with 3.46% and trading from 50 days moving average with 8.43%.
+The stock price is performing along positive drift from its 200 days moving average with 9.60%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 VOLATILITY ANALYSIS:

-Volatility remained at 1.68% over last week and shows 1.94% volatility in last month.
-Market risk that established with market trade and it is measured by beta factor.
-Beta indicator lies at -.
-Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
+Volatility remained at 1.59% over last week and shows 1.94% volatility in last month.
 VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
-ATR value stands at 3.08.
+ATR value stands at 2.94.

 PROFITABILITY SNAP: